E-CAM/carpentrycon_hpc_breakout/PITCHME.md

 Note:

-This is based on the [GitPitch](https://gitpitch.com) presentation template.
+Give some context first.

 Report from SC17 at https://hpc-uk.github.io/sc17-hpccarpentry-bof/pdf/sc17-hpccarpentry-bof-report.pdf

 ---

-## Keeping track of what people think
+## Keeping track of your opinions

+- We will use Socrative to you thoughts and help drive the discussion

 <div>
     <iframe src="https://b.socrative.com/teacher/#import-quiz/34463134" frameborder="0" ></iframe>